-Springtime in Gallura: what to do, what to see, all the events and most beautiful places in this ancient region full of magic and charm.
+Experience with us the Springtime in Gallura: what to do, what to see, the best events and places in this ancient region full of charm in Sardinia!

 It is a strange, desolate, strangely exciting region, this Gallura, wild and almost depopulated, and but yet not without a singular charm.